Vector-01x/Bitcoin-Private-Key-Finder./README.md

 -   The tool works **offline** for key recovery, ensuring **security** and **privacy**.
 The **internet** is used only for sending **Discord notifications** if enabled.
 -   Ensure you are using a valid public Bitcoin address and that the missing key segments are properly marked with **`?`**.

+The Bitcoin private key recovery tool can be run on **Termux**, a Linux emulator for Android devices.
+However, you should exercise caution when using it if a large number of segments are missing, as the key recovery process may take a long time in such cases.

+The more powerful the device, the faster the search process will be.
+This means that stronger devices will be able to complete the operation more quickly.
+However, if a large number of segments are missing, such as 13 or more, the search will take a longer time to complete.

+I do not recommend searching for images online that show 13 missing segments, especially if their authenticity has not been verified thoroughly.
+In some cases, these images may be misleading or inaccurate.
+Always ensure the data’s validity before attempting recovery, and avoid proceeding with such searches without prior verification.

+**Use the tool at your own risk.** ⚠️